nunet/device-management-service/README.md

 The following applies _only_ for **compute providers using Linux**.
 If you're running a client/orchestrator, you do _not_ need to set any additional permissions.

-> **Darwin users**: unfortunately, the DMS can't work with granular permissions on Mac.
+> **Darwin users**: unfortunately, the DMS can neither work with granular permissions nor
-> So, for now, if running a compute provider, you will have to run the nunet daemon (`nunet run`) as root.
+> with iptables and tun interfaces.
+Thus, on Darwin, for now, the DMS can only be an orchestrator.

-For Linux users, granular permissions will have to be set to the binary (optionally, but _NOT_ recommended, you can run the binary as root).
+For Linux users, granular permissions will have to be set to the binary (possible but _NOT_ recommended way is to run as root).

 #### Required: Net-admin permission and IP over libp2p